 Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Currently, the CSA does not have a proprietary or fiduciary fund types.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-Currently, the CSA has no proprietary funds or fiduciary funds.

-Measurement focus, basis of accounting, and financial statement presentation
+Measurement focus, basis of accounting, and financial statements presentation

-The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting as are the proprietary fund financial statements.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.